MichaelStott/tech-squawks/web/content/cloud_computing/introduction.md

 ![Cloud Classifications](/parrots/parrotnotfound.gif)

-### Cloud Native Development
+### Cloud Native

 The rise of cloud computing has accelerated the adoption of practices for developing robust cloud applications, collectively known as cloud-native development.
-These practices include microservices, containerization, and serverless development for increasing application scalability, portability, and speed of development.
+These practices include _microservices_, _containerization_, and _serverless_ development for improving application scalability, portability, deployability, and development.

 ### AWS